Net neutrality: United States

+On 19 October 2023, the FCC voted 3–2 to approve a Notice of Proposed Rulemaking (NPRM) that seeks comments on a plan to restore net neutrality rules and regulation of Internet service providers.
+On 25 April 2024, the FCC voted 3–2 to reinstate net neutrality in the United States by reclassifying the Internet under Title II.
+However, legal challenges immediately filed by ISPs resulted in an appeals court issuing an order that stays the net neutrality rules until the court makes a final ruling, while issuing the opinion that the ISPs will likely prevail over the FCC on the merits.

+On 2 January 2025, net neutrality rules, which disallow broadband providers from selectively interfering with Internet speeds depending on the accessed resource, were struck down by US Court of Appeals for the Sixth Circuit in MCP No. 185.

+Federal law shows that broadband must be classified as an "information service" and not the more heavily regulated "telecommunications service" the FCC said it was when it adopted the rules in April 2024, a three-judge panel for the US Court of Appeals for the Sixth Circuit ruled.
+The FCC lacked the authority to impose its rules on the broadband providers, the court said.

+According to Bloomberg News, the Sixth Circuit's ruling is "one of the highest-profile examples" so far of an appeals court exercising the expanded authority following Loper Bright Enters. v.
+Raimondo, which overturned a doctrine that had supported agency interpretations of ambiguous laws.
+The court also rejected a similar FCC classification for mobile broadband providers.

 Canada

 Net neutrality in Canada is a debated issue in that nation, but not to the degree of partisanship in other nations such as the United States in part because of its federal regulatory structure and pre-existing supportive laws that were enacted decades before the debate arose.
-In Canada, Internet service providers (ISPs) generally provide Internet service in a neutral manner.
+In Canada, ISPs generally provide Internet service in a neutral manner.
 Some notable incidents otherwise have included Bell Canada's throttling of certain protocols and Telus's censorship of a specific website supporting striking union members.
 In the case with Bell Canada, the debate for net neutrality became a more popular topic when it was revealed that they were throttling traffic by limiting people's accessibility to view Canada's Next Great Prime Minister, which eventually led to the Canadian Association of Internet Providers (CAIP) demanding the Canadian Radio-Television and Telecommunications Commission (CRTC) to take action on preventing the throttling of third-party traffic.
-On October 22, 2009, the CRTC issued a ruling about internet traffic management, which favored adopting guidelines that were suggested by interest groups such as OpenMedia.ca and the Open Internet Coalition.
-However, the guidelines set in place require citizens to file formal complaints proving that their internet traffic is being throttled, and as a result, some ISPs still continue to throttle the internet traffic of their users.
+On 22 October 2009, the CRTC issued a ruling about Internet traffic management, which favored adopting guidelines that were suggested by interest groups such as OpenMedia.ca and the Open Internet Coalition.
+However, the guidelines set in place require citizens to file formal complaints proving that their Internet traffic is being throttled, and as a result, some ISPs still continue to throttle the Internet traffic of their users.